 Hillel Make It Happen Grant

 Northwestern Hillel has grants available.
-Learn more about options on their website.
+Learn more about opportunities on the Hillel website.

 Ventures in Leadership